dmd-program/dmd-100/topics/systems_thinking.md

 4. Consider your ethical footprint.
 Understand the impact of your firm, and work to measure, manage, and reduce it on an annual basis.
 5. Advance the understanding of environmental and social issues from a design perspective by actively contributing to the communal knowledge base for sustainable design.

+> The “S” word
+>
+> Talking about sustainable design is not the best way to talk about it
+>
+> Focus on leadership skills, participation, transparency, engagement, networks, human centered design, respect, and active listening.
+Ask students to rethink current paradigms and to envision a better future. \[1\]

+The [educational toolkit](http://edutoolkit.designersaccord.org/) also recommends that you do not use the word sustainability when incorporating it into a curriculum, and I have followed this recommendation for the most part within course projects and other assignments.
+Sustainability is a central part to all good design, though it's not specifically referenced.
 The Designers Accord is a clear example of an organized initiative to get designers thinking more systemically in terms of environmental and social impact.
 Now, let us consider the issue of large congregations of plastic in the sea, described on the website for the United States National Oceanic and Atmospheric Administration \(NOAA\):

 [How Big Is the "Great Pacific Garbage Patch"?
 Science vs. Myth](http://response.restoration.noaa.gov/about/media/how-big-great-pacific-garbage-patch-science-vs-myth.html) \(External Website\)